mmccallum20/green-spaces-mvp/README.md

 Motivation and Description

 Over the past year, many governments worldwide instituted lockdowns for their citizens to prevent the spread of COVID-19.
-This has had a serious negative impact on the mental health of the general population, particularly those from lower socio-economic backgrounds. (<https://www.mind.org.uk/media-a/5929/the-mental-health-emergency_a4_final.pdf>).
+This has had a serious negativenpx express-generator impact on the mental health of the general population, particularly those from lower socio-economic backgrounds. (<https://www.mind.org.uk/media-a/5929/the-mental-health-emergency_a4_final.pdf>).

 In the UK currently, one of the few permitted recreational reasons to leave the house is to “exercise with your household (or support bubble) or one other person (in which case you should stay 2m apart).
 Exercise should be limited to once per day, and you should not travel outside your local area.”
 Source: <https://www.gov.uk/guidance/national-lockdown-stay-at-home#summary-what-you-can-and-cannot-do-during-the-national-lockdown>